 BIA 497.
 Directed Independent Research.
 1-3 credits.
 OD

 Supervised independent research on topics beyond the regular course coverage.
 Course is limited to students who have a QPA or 3.0 or better.
 P: Senior standing; department consent and Dean's approval.

 BIA 499.
 Practicum in Business Intelligence & Analytics.
 1 credit.
 FA, SP

 This course is designed to provide students with practical understanding and exposure to business applicability of concepts, methods and techniques in BIA.
 Students attend lectures and seminars, visit businesses, and participate in dialogues with business leaders to further their understanding of BIA.
 Students keep a journal of their reflective thoughts after attending lectures, discussions, and interactions with industry representatives.
 This course is graded satisfactory/unsatisfactory.
 This course can only be taken once for credit and cannot be repeated.
 P: At least one BIA course at 300 level or above, instructor consent.

 Professors: Cynthia L. Corritore, Anthony R. Hendrickson, Ravinder Nath, Thomas J. Purcell

 Associate Professors: Ali Dag, William M. Duckworth, Dustin Ormond, Nalini Prabagaran, Thomas A. Shimerda

 Assistant Professors: Abraham Carr, Natalie Gerhart, Maggie Knight, Elham Rastegari, Sijing Wei

-Instructors: C. Anton Ames, Alison Maloy, Marty Sehn, Janessa Wolf
+Instructors: C. Anton Ames, Marty Sehn, Janessa Wolf

 Assistant Professor of Practice: Donald Lux